justinbarclay/pointplots-rs/README.md

 > Additionally, this now assumes that each line is associated with a PixelColor to help add detail and visually separate out each plotted line.
 # pointplot

-Terminal plotting library for using in Rust CLI applications.
-Should work well in any unicode terminal with monospaced font.
+A terminal plotting library for using in Rust CLI applications.
+This should work well in any unicode terminal with monospaced font.

-It is inspired by [TextPlots.jl](https://github.com/sunetos/TextPlots.jl) which is inspired by [Drawille](https://github.com/asciimoo/drawille).
+It is inspired by [textplot](https://github.com/loony-bean/textplots-rs) which is inspired from [TextPlots.jl](https://github.com/sunetos/TextPlots.jl) which is inspired by [Drawille](https://github.com/asciimoo/drawille).

 Currently it features only drawing line charts on Braille canvas, but could be extended to support other canvas and chart types just like [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) or another cool terminal plotting library.

 Contributions are very much welcome!